 Problem-solving skills are developed by example, discussion and experience, in all teaching materials, and are assessed in most of the modules in this programme.

-Assessment at all levels is usually via tutor-marked assignments (TMAs) and examinations.
+Assessment at all levels is usually via tutor-marked assignments (TMAs) and either end-of-module assessments (EMAs) or examinations.
 The range of techniques covered by these assignments is broad, including among others essay questions (in statistics as well as economics), as well as mathematical problems, modelling exercises and (depending on the choice of options) brief projects.
 Certain modules also use computer-marked (multiple-choice) assignments (CMAs).
-The OU level 3 microeconomics module assessment includes a piece of independent research.
+The OU level 3 economics module assessment includes a piece of independent research.